Do you want a security camera that can take SHARP photos and videos at night? If so, you may want to consider using a starlight camera.

 You can try the Reolink RLC-811A PoE security camera.
 This camera has a 1/2.8" CMOS sensor and 5 spotlights.
 The resolution is 4K 8MP, and the images are combined with 5X optical zoom.
 This will give you key details from a person's face to a vehicle's license plate number.

 Alternative to PoE intercom doorbell camera

 - Storage: Cloud + SD Card

 With this color night vision camera, you don’t need to worry about burglars breaking into your homes, thieves stealing your bikes on the remote shed, or people keying your car during the night.
 The power over Ethernet camera will capture every detail of the crime where other cameras fail to.

 There is no doubt that starlight night vision is a great achievement that brings nighttime monitoring to a higher level.
 The benefits of starlight cameras are obvious when you want to observe more details at night and enhance your home security.

-Despite all the advantages of starlight cameras, many reputable manufacturers prefer equipping their security cameras with spotlights for better night vision.
-If you want color night vision, these spotlight security cameras are good choices.
+Despite all the advantages of starlight cameras, many reputable manufacturers have offered two options for consumers to find alternatives for them: equipping their security cameras with spotlights for better night vision and launching true-full color night vison cameras, which have similar features of starlight cameras.
+If you want color night vision, these types of security cameras are good choices.